 #19) Back in the transition table do the following changes to modify the workflow and Save the project area

-#20) Click on Explore Project and check in the dashboard of the project.
+#20) Click on Explore Project and check the dashboard of the project.
 Create a new Defect to test the changes.
 The Need Info action will be available now.

-Dashboard in IBM Rational Team Concert
+Dashboard for IBM Rational Team Concert

-We initially created a query called ‘Defects Owned by Me’ earlier in this tutorial.
+We initially created a query called ‘Defects Owned by Me” earlier in this tutorial.
 We will now use it to show the query in a graphical view.
 Click on Explore Project if you are still on the Admin page and the dashboard will now be visible.

-In the dashboard area click on Add Widget
+In the dashboard area, click on Add Widget

 Click on Select Query